-The route for the motorway is designed so that the patrol vehicle, when working, is able to attend any location on its route within 30 minutes of a call from the Winter Duty Service Officer.
-The routes for "A" class roads are designed so that the patrol, when working, is able to attend any location within 30 minutes of receiving a call from the Winter Service Duty Officer.
-The eight "A" patrols alternate between a one hour patrol and a one hour standby on each route.
+The route for the Cat A Patrols are designed so that the patrol vehicle, when working, is able to attend any location on its route within 30 minutes of a call from the Winter Duty Service Officer/Controller.
+The seven "A" patrols alternate between a one hour patrol and a one hour standby on each route.